MarkEScheidker/NANDWorks/docs/readme.md

 The software runs under Linux on the DE1‑SoC ARM processor.
 It accesses the board peripherals directly through `/dev/mem`, so administrator privileges are required.
 The interface abstracts low‑level pin manipulation and exposes convenient APIs for erase, program and read operations.

 Comprehensive API documentation generated with Doxygen is included in the `html/` directory.
-Additional working examples can be found in `help.cpp`.
+Additional working examples can be found in `examples`.

 ## Repository Layout

 - `main.cpp` – Minimal demonstration application used to verify connectivity and exercise basic commands.
-- `onfi_head.cpp` / `onfi_head.h` – Implementation of the ONFI protocol, including block erase, page program, page read and various helper routines.
+- `onfi/*.cpp` / `onfi_interface.h` – Implementation of the ONFI protocol, including block erase, page program, page read and various helper routines.
 - `microprocessor_interface.cpp` / `microprocessor_interface.h` – Hardware abstraction layer for the DE1‑SoC.
 Provides memory‑mapped I/O access, LED helpers and pin configuration utilities.
 - `hardware_locations.h` – Pin assignments, timing macros and configuration values for the DE1‑SoC board.
-- `help.cpp` – Extensive usage examples that showcase more advanced flows.
+- `examples` – Extensive usage examples that showcase more advanced flows.
 - `html/` – Pre‑built Doxygen output describing all classes and functions.
 - `Makefile` – Simple build script for compiling the example program.